 - There are many sizing guides available, take with a pinch of salt.
 We're all different.

 Bicycle tyres puncture easily.
 A flat tyre is a definite cloud in the blue sky of your day, however it so happens that most punctures can be avoided and that fixing a flat tyre is a skill you can learn.
-To avoid punctures there are three steps
+To avoid punctures:

 1. Inflate tyres appropriately.
 For a road racing bicycle the correct pressure is usually around 100 psi, for a commuter bicycle it's around 70 psi and for a BMX use the highest pressure the tyre is rated at (could be as low as 40, as high as 110, watch out with cheap tyres and be more cautious), for a mountain bike use 40 psi.
 Note that a perished or damaged tyre won't tolerate these pressures, so inspect the tyre beforehand.
 If the wheel rim has a radial curvature to it then it may fail catastrophically.

-2. Don't use paths that aren't kept clear of debris by the council.
-In general, roads are much more tyre-friendly because car tyres pick up all the sharps that might otherwise be lurking.
+2. Don't use paths that aren't regularly cleared of debris.
+In general, roads are much more tyre-friendly, car tyres pick up all the sharps that might otherwise be lurking.

 3. Replace your tyres with puncture-resistant ones, such as Schwalbe Marathon.
 These tyres won't feel as comfy to ride on, nor roll so well; you will have to weigh up the pluses and minuses.
 My rule of thumb is: if you are getting punctures regularly then change over.

-4. Not so much a step as a fact: punctures are much more likely in the rain.
-The wetting of surfaces acts as a lubricant that allows e.g. broken glass to cut through.
+4. Punctures are much more likely in the rain.
+The wetting of surfaces is believed to act as a lubricant that he;ps sharps cut through.

 Braking systems have varied over the years as various priorities for the rider have ebbed and flowed.
 At the moment, it looks as if the currently ubiquitous 'V' rim braking system is to be supplanted by disc brakes on most decent, non-race, bikes.
 In countries with a mass-cycling culture drum brakes are the norm.
 BMX bikes often come with a cantilever rim brake.
 Here are my thoughts: